cloudflare/cloudflare-docs/content/learning-paths/modules/security/dns-filtering-concepts/what-is-dns-filtering.md

 - [Data loss prevention](https://www.cloudflare.com/learning/access-management/what-is-dlp/)
 - [Browser isolation](https://www.cloudflare.com/learning/access-management/what-is-browser-isolation/)

 However, this can make SWGs more complex and expensive to deploy.
-Therefore, many companies will start with DNS filtering as an initial layer of defense against Internet threats.
+Therefore, many organizations will start with DNS filtering as an initial layer of defense against Internet threats.

 ## Related resources

 - For more background information on DNS filtering, refer to our [Learning Center]( https://www.cloudflare.com/learning/access-management/what-is-dns-filtering/).
-- Learn about the [benefits](https://www.cloudflare.com/products/zero-trust/cloudflare-vs-cisco-umbrella/
-) of replacing your DNS filtering software with Cloudflare Gateway.

 ## Next steps
 In the remaining modules, you will learn how to set up DNS filtering on your devices using Cloudflare Gateway.